Tangents

 High-speed flash sync / auto FP .. vs .. normal flash

 There have been a number of questions about high-speed flash sync (HSS), and how it affects the output from your flash.
-There were also some questions asked about high-speed flash sync with this recent post where we tried to reverse-engineer a photo.
+Also check this Video tutorial – High Speed Flash Sync (HSS).
+It covers the same material as this article, and will help explain why your camera and flash behaves the way it does when you change from normal flash sync to high-speed flash sync.
 I decided to do a series of comparison photos, so we can actually see what happens before, at and beyond maximum flash sync speed.
-And we can also see what happens with high-speed flash sync.
-To do this, I set up very simple portrait lighting using a single speedlight and a large Read more inside...
+And we can also see what happens with Read more inside...

 When (not) to use rear-curtain flash sync